-Except where noted below, Catan: Seafarers uses the same rules as Catan®.
+Except where noted below, Catan: Seafarers uses the same rules as The Settlers of Catan ${\odot}$.
 The additional rules include:

 - Rules for building, placing, and moving ships. - Rules covering the acquisition of special victory point tokens. - The dreaded pirate!

 1. Assembling the Board